What is a power flush for a central heating system & how does it work?

 - Radiators that struggle to heat up

-- Some radiators taking longer to heat up than others
+- Some radiators take longer to heat up than others

 - Cold radiators but hot pipes

-You can also try attaching a magnet to copper pipework, as this will indicate whether any iron sludge has leaked into it.
+You can also try attaching a magnet to copper pipework, such as a magnetic filter, as this will indicate whether any iron sludge has leaked into it.

 Is power flushing the right answer?